Mosiwi/C1K0000/docs/source/microbit_tutorial/makecode_tutorial.md

 ![Img](../_static/microbit_tutorial/img/36img.png)

 ▶ 16: ![Img](../_static/microbit_tutorial/img/44img.png)
-When the fan module is connected to the fan port on the expansion board, it is used to control the steering and speed of the fan module.
+When the fan module is connected to the fan port on the sheild, it is used to control the steering and speed of the fan module.
 ![Img](../_static/microbit_tutorial/img/45img.jpg)
 Parameter 1: CW = clockwise rotation.
 Parameter 2: CCW = counterclockwise rotation.

 ▶ 17: ![Img](../_static/microbit_tutorial/img/37img.png)
-Read the key value on the expansion board, return 0 when the key is pressed, otherwise return 1.
+Read the key value on the sheild, return 0 when the key is pressed, otherwise return 1.
 This key is connected to the P5 pin of the microbit.
 ![Img](../_static/microbit_tutorial/img/38img.jpg)

 ▶ 18: ![Img](../_static/microbit_tutorial/img/41img.png)
-Reads a byte of data from the memory of the expansion board.
+Reads a byte of data from the memory of the sheild.
 Parameter: 0 to 16, Address of the memory.

 ▶ 19: ![Img](../_static/microbit_tutorial/img/42img.png)
-Write a byte of data to the memory of the expansion board.
+Write a byte of data to the memory of the sheild.
 Parameter 1: 0 to 16, Address of the memory.
 Parameter 2: 0 to 255, Data to be stored in memory.